medic/cht-docs/content/en/apps/guides/hosting/core-developer.md

 cd ~/cht-core && grunt dev-sentinel
 ```

 That's it!
-Now when you edit code in your IDE, it should automatically reload.
+Now when you edit code in your IDE, it will automatically reload.
 You can see the CHT running locally here: [http://localhost:5988/](http://localhost:5988/)

 When you're done with development you can `ctrl + c` in the three terminals and stop the CouchDB container with `docker stop medic-couchdb`.
 When you want to resume development later, run `docker start medic-couchdb` and re-run the three terminal commands.